Nossal High School: Page Cup

 At the end of each year, the house to have accumulated the most points is awarded the Page Cup.
 Points are attained by participation in the six major events as well as smaller contests held throughout the school year.
 The six major events are as follows: Swimming Carnival; Athletics; Cross Country; House Performing Arts Festival (commonly referred to as 'HPAF'); Debating; Monash Grand Challenge (year 9 participation only).
 Other competitions include Table Tennis, Camp Challenges, Dress Up days, Tug of War and Chess Competitions.

 Monash Grand Challenge

 The Monash Grand Challenge is a competition held for year 9 students at the end of every school year; the winners gain significant numbers of points contributing to next year's Page Cup.
 The challenge focuses on developing essay writing, creative, public speaking and problem solving skills by incorporating each element into the challenge.
 The final products of each house are judged by Monash University professors and the winner is decided upon by a vote.
 The winning house gains the Monash Grand Challenge trophy and house points.

-Student leadership

-Student leadership positions include: School Captains (one male and female of the senior year), Tutorial Leaders, House Captains and Vice House Captains (two from each year level per house), Information Resource Centre Leaders, Information Communications Technology Leaders and Environmental Leaders.
-Each year level also elects six students to the Student Representative Council (SRC).
-In addition to this, clubs and societies within Nossal appoint or elect delegates to represent their interests at the Nossal Societies Union (NSU), which acts to lobby school leadership for more extracurricular funding and opportunities for students, organise clubs and societies events, and govern clubs and societies at NHS.